Murder of Sara Anne Wood: Aftermath

-Following Sara's disappearance, her family founded the Sara Anne Wood Rescue Center; this center later amalgamated into the Mohawk Valley branch of the National Center for Missing & Exploited Children (NCMEC) and remains operational.
+Following Wood's disappearance, her family founded the Sara Anne Wood Rescue Center; this center later amalgamated into the Mohawk Valley branch of the National Center for Missing & Exploited Children (NCMEC) and remains operational.
 This facility is located in Utica, New York, specializes in the preparation and distribution of missing child posters, and remains the only geographically targeted missing child poster distribution center in the United States.
 In 2017 alone, the efforts of this branch resulted in the safe recovery of 399 children nationwide.

-On National Missing Children's Day 1995, seven cyclists—including Sara's father and 19-year-old brother—organized a symbolic bicycle ride from Utica to Washington, D.C. to raise awareness of the Sara Anne Wood Rescue Center, and missing children in general.
+On National Missing Children's Day 1995, seven cyclists—including Wood's father and 19-year-old brother—organized a symbolic bicycle ride from Utica to Washington, D.C. to raise awareness of the Sara Anne Wood Rescue Center, and missing children in general.
 Two years later, inspired by this first symbolic bicycle ride, 43 cyclists replicated the event.
-These symbolic bike rides have since become annual events at locations in and around upstate New York and are known as the "Ride for Missing Children," which honors the ongoing commitments of the Sara Anne Wood Rescue Center and law enforcement to raise awareness of the plight of missing children and their families in addition to teaching the importance of child safety education to prevent child abduction and sexual exploitation.
+These symbolic bike rides have since become annual events at locations in and around upstate New York and are known as the "Ride for Missing Children", which honors the ongoing commitments of the Sara Anne Wood Rescue Center and law enforcement to raise awareness of the plight of missing children and their families in addition to teaching the importance of child safety education to prevent child abduction and sexual exploitation.
 All funds raised are given to the National Center For Missing & Exploited Children, and each annual bike ride sees thousands of attendees.